drallafi/Leaflet.Polyline.SnakeAnim/README.md

 zoom level.
 The default value is `200`.

+New option in `L.Polyline`: `snakeTimestamps`.
+This is an array of timestamps for each latlng of your polyline.
+It must contains only `Date()` types and must has same shape as the polyline latlngs.
+If it's null, the animation uses `snakingSpeed`.
+The default value is `null`.

+New option in `L.Polyline`: `snakingTimeSpeed`.
+This is the multiplication rate if you're using `snakeTimestamps`.
+It can be a floating point number.
+1 means that 1 real second takes 1 second in the animation.
+60 means that 60 real seconds take 1 seconds in the animation.
+The default value is `1`.

 New option in `L.LayerGroup`: `snakingPause`.
 This is the number of milliseconds to wait between layers in the group when doing a snaking animation.
 The default value is `200`.